Add custom endpoint source to an eventstream

 Basic shows the name, description, type, and status of your custom endpoint.

-• The AMQP format is compatible with the AMQP 1.0 protocol, a standard messaging protocol that supports interoperability between different platforms and languages.
-You can use this format to connect to eventstreams by using the AMQP protocol.
+The AMQP format is compatible with the AMQP 1.0 protocol, which is a standard messaging protocol that supports interoperability between different platforms and languages.
+You can use this format to connect to your eventstream using the AMQP protocol.

-You can choose the protocol format that suits your application needs and preferences.
-Select these tabs in the Details pane to get customized Keys and Sample code.
-Copy and paste the connection strings from the Keys section into your application.
-Refer to or copy and paste the provided sample code to send or receive events by using the different protocols.
+You can choose the protocol format that suits your application needs and preferences and copy and paste the connection string into your application.
+You can also refer to or copy the sample code that we provide in the Sample code tab, which shows how to send or receive events using different protocols.

 To learn how to add other sources to an eventstream, see the following articles: